mikaelhg/lambda-demo/README.md

 To play with the code, install:

-* Java 8 b93 from http://jdk8.java.net/ (we don't need to use the lambda preview anymore)
+* Java 8 b93 or newer from http://jdk8.java.net/
 * IntelliJ IDEA 12.1 Community
 * Configure IDEA to use JDK8 to compile and run the project code (File -> Project Structure -> Project SDK and Language Level)